 GORRs are contractual in nature and therefore are not held in perpetuity but rather expire upon the termination of the lease(s) or agreement(s) which generally occurs when production has ceased from the subject lands.
 These lands consist of properties leased by a number of third party oil and gas companies in respect of which contractual royalties or net profits interests have been reserved to Freehold.
-In 2021, this category of land provided approximately 48% of our royalty revenue.
+In 2022, this category of land provided approximately 58% of our royalty production.

-In Canada, we hold GORRs in approximately 5.1 million acres, of which approximately 1.5 million acres are undeveloped.
-In 2021, this category of land accounted for approximately 82% of our total royalty acreage in Canada.
+In Canada, we hold GORRs in approximately 5.2 million acres, of which approximately 1.8 million acres are undeveloped.
+In 2022, this category of land accounted for approximately 83% of our total royalty acreage in Canada.

-In the USA, we hold GORRs across approximately 150,000 drilling unit acres, of which the majority are developed.
+In the USA, we hold GORRs across approximately 205,000 drilling unit acres, of which the majority are developed.
 These lands consist of properties leased by a number of third party oil and gas companies in respect of which contractual royalties have been reserved to Freehold.
-In 2021, this category of land accounted for approximately 19% of our total royalty acreage in the United States.
+In 2022, this category of land accounted for approximately 22% of our total royalty acreage in the United States.